This is the multi-page printable view of this section. Click here to print.

 - Samsung Cloud Platform common feature changes

-- Account, IAM and Service Home, tags, etc. reflected common CX changes.
+- Account, IAM, Service Home, tags, and other common CX changes have been applied.